Easiest Skillet Chicken Pot Pie with Herb Butter Biscuits

 • Can I make this skillet pot pie with rotisserie chicken?
 While cooking the chicken right in the skillet adds a lot of flavor to the base of this pot pie, skillet chicken pot pie is a great recipe to use up any leftover chicken that may be hanging out in your refrigerator.
 Rotisserie chicken is also a great store-bought shortcut.
 This is also a great recipe for leftover turkey from Thanksgiving or holiday meals.
 If you’re using already cooked chicken or turkey, go ahead and skip Step 2 of Recipe Directions, above.

-• Storage, Reheating, & Freezing:
+• Storage, Reheating, and Freezing:

-• Skillet Chicken Pot Pie Storage & Reheating: Leftover skillet pot pie with biscuits will keep, stored in an airtight container in the refrigerator for 3-4 days.
+• Skillet Chicken Pot Pie Storage and Reheating: Leftover skillet pot pie with biscuits will keep, stored in an airtight container in the refrigerator for 3-4 days.
 For best results, I suggest storing the pot pie filling separately from the biscuits.
 Reheat in the microwave until warmed through.

 • Skillet Chicken Pot Pie Freezer Instructions: You can also freeze leftover chicken pot pie for an easy dinner down the road.
 Simply transfer leftover pot pie filling into a freezer containers – I love using these freezer containers to freeze individual portions.
 Freeze up to 3 months.
-Since the biscuits don’t freeze & thaw particularly well, I suggest baking up a fresh batch when you reheat your thawed chicken pot pie.
+Since the biscuits don’t freeze and thaw particularly well, I suggest baking up a fresh batch when you reheat your thawed chicken pot pie.

 • 15-Minute Meal Prep: Nearly all of the active prep work for this skillet pot pie comes from prepping the veggies.
-Take care of this in advance – it takes 10 minutes, tops – & you can jump straight in to cooking during the week.
+Take care of this in advance – it takes 10 minutes, tops – and you can jump straight in to cooking during the week.
 Here’s what you’ll do:

-• Peel & dice 1 medium Russet potato.
+• Peel and dice 1 medium Russet potato.
 Transfer to an airtight container, submerging the potato in water to prevent browning.
 Store in the refrigerator for up to 3 days, refreshing the water every day. (<5 minutes active)

 Recipe and Food Styling by Jess Larson, Plays Well With Butter | Photography by Rachel Cook, Half Acre House.